lucatacconi/oak-island-stone-decryptor/.github/README.md

 ## Contributing

-This project is maintained by a group of awesome contributors.
+The project was born as a game and to practice learning Dart and Lua.
+I would also like it to become a starting point for sharing ideas and discussing with other developers or interested parties.
+Anyone interested can write me here [Luca Tacconi](luca.tacconi@monolite.net) or open an issue on the repository.
 Contributions are extremely welcome :heart:.
-Please see [Contributing informations](CONTRIBUTING.md) for details.

 ## Credits